 Numbness, tingling, or pain in your hand and wrist may be a sign that you suffer from carpal tunnel syndrome.
-The highly trained hand and wrist specialists at Texas Orthopaedic Associates, offer advanced treatments for carpal tunnel syndrome, including endoscopic carpal tunnel release surgery, at their locations in Dallas and Plano, Texas.
+The highly trained hand and wrist specialists at Texas Orthopaedic Associates offer advanced treatments for carpal tunnel syndrome, including endoscopic carpal tunnel release surgery, at their locations in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas.
 If you suspect you may have carpal tunnel syndrome, don’t hesitate to call or book an appointment online today.

 The carpal tunnel is a narrow passageway in your wrist formed by bones at the bottom and the transverse carpal ligament on the top.
 Your median nerve and tendons that grant movement to your fingers run through this passageway.